Many of our clients use superannuation to secure their future financial independence.

 Liquidity is just as important if you don’t have an SMSF but are saving for retirement.
 You should consider how much can you afford to keep in superannuation (where it’s generally locked up until after you retire) and how much should be invested outside of superannuation.
 You also need to consider how much should you keep in cash, and how much in other less liquid asset classes which may offer higher returns over the medium to long term.

 The final investment strategy requirement for the SMSF trustee is to consider whether they have adequate levels of life and disability insurance for their members.

 Sound financial plans can be put into jeopardy if the main ‘bread winner’ or the person who cares for their dependents suffers a serious illness or dies without insurance

 What does it all mean to me?

-Alternatively feel free to complete the Moiler Partners 5 Minute Health Check which will provide us with a fast self assessment of your circumstances which we can discuss with you.
+Alternatively feel free to complete the Moiler Wealth 5 Minute Health Check which will provide us with a fast self assessment of your circumstances which we can discuss with you.

 We are always available for an obligation free discussion, so please contact us.